Dolmen Insurance Brokers

 We use both local and international insurers / markets to obtain the best terms and conditions available.
 In selecting an insurer, a wide variety of factors are taken into account including the financial statements of the insurer in question.
 We do not, and cannot, guarantee the financial security of any insurer.
 If you have any concerns about the security offered please contact us immediately.

 It is essential that we are notified immediately of any claims or circumstances which could give rise to a claim.
+Delay in claim notification could invalidate your claim.
 When you notify us, you must include all material facts concerning the claim.
 The policy wording will describe in detail the procedures and conditions in connection with making a claim.
 It should be noted that there is no cover for defence costs incurred without insurer’s prior consent.

 Governing Law and Language